How Fonts Are Fueling the Culture Wars

 Even worse are the old people that learned to type on manual typewriters, and use a lowercase "L" instead of a one.

-Reading way to far into buts of propaganda (Score:2)
+Reading way to far into buts of propaganda (Score:2, Flamebait)

 OCR (Score:2)